Bricco/mongo-wrapper/README.md

 ## @bricco/mongo-wrapper

-A simple wrapper to get a unified interface for the [MongoDB Data API](https://docs.atlas.mongodb.com/api/data-api/) and [MongoDB Node Driver](https://www.mongodb.com/docs/drivers/node/current/)
+A simple wrapper to get a unified interface against the [MongoDB Data API](https://docs.atlas.mongodb.com/api/data-api/) and [MongoDB Node Driver](https://www.mongodb.com/docs/drivers/node/current/)

-The wrapper is very useful if you want to use nextjs edge runtime and built-in data cache in fetch.
-But still have the possibilty do run tests against [In-Memory Storage Engine](https://www.mongodb.com/docs/manual/core/inmemory/) or use a local database.
+The wrapper is very useful if you want to use MongoDb in vercel edge runtime or benifit from the Nextjs built-in data cache.
+But still have the possibilty do run tests against a [In-Memory Storage Engine](https://www.mongodb.com/docs/manual/core/inmemory/) or use a local database with the node driver.

 ## Install